-Futures trading contains substantial risk and is not for every investor.
+Futures and forex trading contains substantial risk and is not for every investor.
 An investor could potentially lose all or more than the initial investment.
-Risk capital is money that can be lost without jeopardizing ones financial security or life style.
+Risk capital is money that can be lost without jeopardizing ones’ financial security or life style.
 Only risk capital should be used for trading and only those with sufficient risk capital should consider trading.
 Past performance is not necessarily indicative of future results.

 My name is Trisha Ogilvie and I started trading the stock market in 1999 and currently I trade the Eminis.
 I have had a few different careers over the years but none that I have enjoyed as much.
 I was an LPGA Teaching Golf Professional for a long time and had a successful career but I had always been interested in the market for as long as I can remember.